 In fact, about 50% of outages can be traced back to a network change.
 That’s the last thing we want to do when we’re troubleshooting — make matters worse.
 To avoid that, a lot of organizations have procedures and approvals to ensure changes are made carefully.
 When these approvals become just a rubber stamp process, that’s when teams can run into challenges.

 Runbook automation can help here too.
 A runbook is used to define the network change and communicate that change plan across the team with an approver.
-The approval process can follow your traditional processes.
+The approval process can follow your traditional change management processes.
 For example, a change can be requested and approved through ServiceNow, and that approval will unlock a change runbook in NetBrain so that it’s allowed to be executed.

-The last phase of the change process is to verify the impact of that change.
+The last phase of the change management process is to verify the impact of that change.
 This is typically done by verifying, say, a critical application or multiple applications inside NetBrain to verify that they’re not impacted by that change.
 And that can also be done through runbook automation.

 See a demo showing how Executable Runbooks can make changes less risky